factmaven/disable-blogging/readme.txt

 == Changelog ==
 =1.2.6 (07/30/16) =
-* Restored "Dashboard" menu item
+* Restored the "Dashboard" menu item
-* Hide blog related metaboxes in the dashboard
+* Hide blog related meta boxes in the dashboard
+* Default the reading settings to a static page
 * Organized `dsbl_filter_feeds` in appropriate order

 = 1.2.5 (07/19/16) =